nss-evening-cohort-19/rare-server-v2-the-italian-in-us/README.md

   * Select: db.sqlite3

 ### Installations and database setup
-Run the bulleted commands from the command line.
+Run the bulleted commands from the command line to _Install dependencies_, _Migrate tables to database_, and _Load Data to Database_.

-  _Install dependencies_
   * `pyenv install`
-  _Migrate tables to database_

   * `python manage.py migrate`
-  _Load Data to Database_

   * `python manage.py loaddata datadump`

 ### Update the linter